deepakkum21/angular-19-signal/angular-interview.md

 ## Pluralization

 `<div i18n> { coursesTotal, plural, =0 {No Course present}, =1 {One Course is present}, other { total {{ courseTotal}} course are present }} <div>`

+# Custom Elements

+- Custom Elements can be `instantiated by browser compared to regular elements of angular where angular will instantiate them`
+- Angular Custom Elements are a way of `encapsulating Angular components into reusable Web Components that can be used outside of Angular applications`.
+- Web Components are a browser-native feature that allows for the creation of reusable and self-contained elements.
+- By using Angular Custom Elements, `you can package your Angular components into custom HTML tags, making them compatible with non-Angular frameworks or even vanilla JavaScript.`
+- Installing Necessary Dependencies
+  1. npm install @angular/elements
+  2. npm install @webcomponents/custom-elements
+-       // custom ele component
+        <MyCustomElement> <MyCustomElement>

+        const el = createCustomElement(MyCustomElementComponent, { injector: this.injector });
+        customElements.define('my-custom-element', el);

+        // needs to add MyCustomElementComponent in entries array of AppModule
+        @NgModule({
+            entries: [MyCustomElementComponent]
+        })

+- Now MyCustomElement can be used as normal html element